Vi1en/XENO-CRM/PRESENTATION_SCRIPT.md

 **[Show different endpoint categories]**

-The documentation covers everything from basic CRUD operations to complex AI-powered features, making it a complete reference for anyone who wants to build on top of this system."
+The documentation covers everything from basic CRUD operations to complex AI-powered features, making it a complete reference for anyone who wants to build on top of this system.

+**[Show schema documentation]**

+Notice how each endpoint has detailed schemas showing exactly what data to send and what to expect back.
+The system uses OpenAPI 3.1.0 specification, which is the industry standard for API documentation.

+**[Show authentication section]**

+And here's the authentication section - it shows how to get a JWT token from Google OAuth and use it to access protected endpoints.
+The entire API is secured and production-ready."

 ---